Knowledge Bowl: Regions

-State Tournament
+State tournament

 The Minnesota Knowledge Bowl state tournament is held annually at Cragun's resort in Brainerd, Minnesota.
 The tournament is a two-day event, with the first day consisting of a banquet dinner and the written round, and the second day comprising five oral rounds.

-Knowledge Bowl in Washington State
+Washington

 History

 Imported from Colorado, the first Knowledge Bowl in Washington state for high school students in grades nine through twelve was conducted by the Olympic Educational Service District 114 in 1981.
 Within several years, each of the nine Educational Service Districts were holding regional competitions and the first statewide tournament was held in 1983.

-Regional Competitions
+Regional competitions

 Regional competitions are held between November and early March.
 Each ESD decides the format that will be used in their respective regions and how many regional competitions will be held.

 The regional competitions that determine which teams will advance to the state tournament typically take place in February or early March.
 The number of teams each ESD region is allotted for the state tournament varies each year with the number of schools that compete at each division (based on Washington Interscholastic Activities Association classification) in each region.
 The top 18 teams in Divisions 4A, 2A, 1A, and 2B (top 12 in Divisions 3A and 1B) advance to the state tournament.

-State Tournament
+State tournament

 The state tournament takes place annually in March.
 The format for the state tournament begins with a written round of 50 multiple-choice questions with a 35-minute time limit.
 This is followed by four Preliminary oral rounds of 50 questions each, setting the stage for the Semi-Final and Championship rounds, also oral rounds of 50 questions each.

-News Channel 3 Knowledge Bowl (Memphis, Tennessee)
+Tennessee

 CBS affiliate WREG produces a televised high school quiz tournament for teams in the Memphis metropolitan area.

-International Knowledge Bowl Competitions
+International

-Knowledge Bowl in Europe
+Europe

 Knowledge Bowl is sponsored internationally by the Central and Eastern European Schools Association (CEESA) at the middle school and high school level.
 Due to the large number of teams entering, competitions are split between two European cities, different each year.
 Additionally, two small Knowledge Bowl competitions are held in the Republic of Georgia.